-featuring St Michael's Church, Kirkby Malham
+featuring the lovely St Michael's Church, Kirkby Malham

 Walking scenes in the Yorkshire Dales National Park, North Yorkshire - Rambles-ramblers-rambling-walks-walking-footpaths-bridleways.
 The super budget priced (£1.20 in 2008) "Malhamdale - Footpaths and Bridleways" by Arthur Gemmell in the Stile Maps Series is highly recommended and I hope these three pages (36a-36c) of pictures do justice to both the map and scenery of Malhamdale.